Army CorporalE-4 Noncommissioned Officer, U.S. Army

 The correct way to address a Corporal named Mr. Jones is "Corporal Jones", or written as CPL Jones.
 In formal situations, a Corporal should always be addressed by their full rank.

 How much does a Corporal earn?

-Basic pay for an entry-level Corporal with no years of experience is $1,916.10 per month.
-A Corporal receives an automatic raise to their basic pay every one to two years.
+Basic pay for an entry-level Corporal with 2 or less years of experience is $2,393.40 per month.

-In addition to a monthly basic pay salary, a Army Corporal may be eligible for multiple types of allowances and bonus pay including food allowance, hazard pay, retirement benefits, housing allowance, and more.
+In addition to a monthly basic pay salary, a Army Corporal may be eligible for multiple types of allowances and bonus pay including clothing allowance, hostile fire pay, and more.

 |Avionic and Survivability Equipment Repairer|